BoqiaoZhang/Course-Registration-System/README.md

 universities.</p>

 ## User Stories
+- As a staff user, I want to be able to add a course to the universityCourseList.
+- As a staff user, I want to be able to remove a course from the universityCourseList.
-- As a user, I want to be able to search specific courses of my interests in the course list.
+- As a student user, I want to be able to search specific courses of my interests in the course list.
-- As a user, I want to be able to check, for the course I am interested, whether there are remaining available seats for me.
+- As a student user, I want to be able to check, for the course I am interested, whether there are remaining available seats for me.
-- As a user, I want to be able to register a course (add a course to the registered course list), if there are remaining available seats.
+- As a student user, I want to be able to register a course (add a course to the registered course list), if there are remaining available seats.
-- As a user, I want to be able to view all my registered courses (view the courses in the registered courses list).
+- As a student user, I want to be able to view all the names of the courses in my registered courses.
-- As a user, I want to be able to view the number of all my registered courses and the total credits.
-- As a user, I want to be able to drop a course from my registered courses list.
+- As a student user, I want to be able to drop a course from my registered courses list.